Coffee is a science and better espresso requires knowing that science.

 - Macchina espresso (espresso machine).

 I’m going to take #3 for granted, because ultimately, everyone’s taste is different, and you will likely experiment with all kinds of coffee. #4 can sort of be combined with #1.
-That means this can be distilled down to 3 things immediately pull a better espresso shot (or make better coffee of all kinds):
+That means this can be distilled down to 3 tips to instantly pull a better espresso shot (or make better coffee of all kinds):

 - Use whole beans that are roasted fresh (within 2 weeks ideally).